Getting Started

 }

-in a custom build step when you need CSS variables, JavaScript constants or TypeScript declarations.
+Import output helpers from the root package in a custom build step when you need CSS variables, JavaScript constants, or TypeScript declarations:

 Target files and directories